Rahul-2006/Weather-api/README.md

 # 🌤️ Weather App - Streamlit + OpenWeatherMap
 <br>
-A simple and interactive weather web app built using **Streamlit** and **OpenWeatherMap API**.
+A simple and interactive weather web app built using <strong>Streamlit</strong> and <strong>OpenWeatherMap API</strong>.
 You have to enter the name of a city and get real-time weather updates, including temperature, humidity, wind speed, sunrise/sunset times, and more!! <br>

 ## Features